Relevance to our business

 Waste reduction initiatives

-Food recycling initiatives
+Food recycling initiatives in Japan

 For the food industry, the Act sets a recycling target of 95% for recyclable food resources.
 The Fuji Oil Group has exceeded a food recycling rate of 97.3% since FY2007, when it first set a food recycling target, and has maintained the rate at such a level or higher.
 However, expanding production in the future could increase the absolute volume of waste we generate, and we recognize this as an issue.
-For this reason, we will continue our efforts to maintain a high recycling rate while also developing new ways to reuse byproducts.
+For this reason, we will continue our efforts to maintain a high recycling rate while also developing new ways to reuse or upcycle byproducts.